Tina Podlodowski Explained

 Education:University of Hartford (BA)

-Tina L. Podlodowski (born 1960) is an American businesswoman and politician who served as the chair of the Washington State Democratic Party for three terms.
-A member of the Democratic Party, she previously served as a member of the Seattle City Council and unsuccessfully ran for Secretary of State of Washington in 2016.
+Tina M. Podlodowski (born 1960) is an American businesswoman and politician who served as the chair of the Washington State Democratic Party for three terms.
+A member of the Democratic Party, and previously served as a member of the Seattle City Council from 1995 to 1999.

 In January 2016, Podlodowski announced that she would run against republican Kim Wyman, the incumbent Secretary of State of Washington, in the 2016 election.[13]
 Wyman defeated Podlodowski with 55% of the vote in a bruising race, centered on access to the ballot, postage paid ballots, same-day, registration, and pre-registration for 16 and 17 year olds.[14]

-In January 2017, Podlodowski was elected to be the chair of the Washington State Democratic Party, defeating incumbent Jaxon Ravens.[7]
-Thanks to Podlodowski and the changes she made to the party, Washington Democrats increased their state House majority from two seats to 16 seats, and won back the state Senate majority, which they now hold by seven seats.
-She won every state wide office for Democrats, and two particularly difficult congressional races in WA CD districts 8 and 3.
+In January 2017, Podlodowski was elected to be the chair of the Washington State Democratic Party, defeating incumbent Jaxon Ravens.[15]
+As chair, the Washington Democrats increased their state House majority, took back the state Senate, won every statewide office, and flipped two Congressional districts.
 Podlodowski also served as a member of the Democratic National Committee, and chair of the DNC western states caucus as well as a member of the DNC executive committee.
-She did not run for another term in January 2023.[8]
+She did not run for another term in January 2023.[16]

 Podlodowski has served on the national boards of the Human Rights Campaign, The Task Force, INLGO and L-PAC, as well as the Pride Foundation.
 She has been honored for her service by the Urban League, and the LGBTQ Victory Fund.